awsdocs/aws-freertos-docs/doc_source/userguide/qual-steps.md

 `devices.secureElementConfig.SecureElementSerialNumber`
 \(Optional\) The serial number of the secure element\.
 Provide this field when the serial number is printed out along with the device public key when you run the FreeRTOS demo/test project\.

+`devices.secureElementConfig.preProvisioned`
+\(Optional\) Set to "Yes" if the device has a pre\-provisioned secure element with locked\-down credentials, that cannot import, create, or destroy objects\.
+This configuration takes effect only when `features` has `KeyProvisioning` set to "Onboard", along with `PKCS11` set to "ECC"\.

 `identifiers`
 \(Optional\) An array of arbitrary name\-value pairs\.
 You can use these values in the build and flash commands described in the next section\.